FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 # WHAT WE SOLVE

+- Learning react hook form is not a priority right now....
 - Where we help learners carry out their revision for the units that they are taking in school.
 - Exams are generally repeated questions over and over again over the course of time.Having this exam materials , class notes and additonal youtube videos (Youtube is the new university) gathered under one roof will help learners practise targeted revision and pass their exams with flying colours.
 - In this application , I pull all resources necessary to help learner succeed in their studies right from the course outline.